Illuminatt/illuminatt.github.io/posts/robot-framework.md

 ## How to install robot framework on your windows machine

 Robot-framework is a test-automating tool which is based on Python language.
+Robot-framework based on simple keywork-driven synthax.
+Everyone can start with this frameowrk, even without great developer experience.

+Here is an example of the test written with robot-framework:

+        *** Test cases ***
+        Valid Login
+          Open Browser To Login Page
+          Input Username    demo
+          Input Password    mode
+          Submit Credentials
+          Welcome Page Should Be Open
+          [Teardown]    Close Browser

 Here will be described how to start automating your test-cases for web-pages using this mighty framework.